DataAnalyst4Shreya/Supply-Chain-Analysis/README.md

-# Supply-Chain-Analysis
+# Executive Summary:

-Analyzing end-to-end supply chain of a manufacturing company
+This project analyzes the supply chain process of a manufacturing company in a semiconductor industry.